Robert E. Kennedy Library, 216H

 The Kennedy Library is committed to providing an inclusive environment and a sense of well-being.
 We value the quality of your academic experience as a student at Cal Poly.
 Whether you are a student who participated in the Summer Institute program or a student who is part of the Educational Opportunity Program, the Kennedy Library has some quick links to resources listed below that may be beneficial for you.

-Celeste is the Kennedy Library liaison for EOP students.
-She is a Business Administration major concentrating in Marketing Management.
+Kelsey is the Kennedy Library liaison for EOP students.
+She is in her third year majoring in English and minoring in Ethnic Studies.

-Please do not hesitate to contact Celeste if you have any library related questions.
-If she does not know the answer to your question, she can direct you to the person who does.
+Please do not hesitate to contact Kelsey if you have any library related questions.
+If she does not know the answer to your question, she can definitely direct you to the person who does.

 EOP Study Space - Kennedy Library 511

-The EOP Study Space is a designated study space for EOP students available during Weekends and with extended hours during Dead Week and Finals.
+The EOP Study Space is a designated study space for EOP students available during Weekends and with extended hours during Prep Week and Finals.

 Located in Room 511, on the 5th floor of the Kennedy Library (to the right of the elevator or left of the stairs).